Curacao Travel Guide

 Teamed with Aruba and Bonaire, Curacao is one of the three “ABC” islands of the Lesser Antilles in the Caribbean.
 As the largest and most populated of the Netherlands Antilles, Curacao has the most going on and the most “social life.”
 The island capital, Willemstad, is a bustling city with brightly colored Dutch architecture, and its Old Town area is a designated World Heritage site.
 From shopping, casinos, and museums in picturesque Willemstad, to the picture perfect beaches of Blauwbaai and Daaiboo, it’s no wonder this island grows in popularity every year.
 You can use this travel guide to plan your trip and meet the locals.
 There are a lot of resorts on the island but once you leave the resorts, you’ll find a lot of delicious restaurants and more interesting activities.

-- Food: Curacao has many upscale restaurants, but for travelers on a budget there are also many fast food chains and American style eateries.
-Sandwiches, burgers, and other cheap Western food costs around $10-15 USD per meal.
-Local cuisine costs around $10 dollars.
-There is really good food in the central market.
+- Food – Curacao has many upscale restaurants, but for travelers on a budget there are also many fast food chains and American style eateries.
+Sandwiches, burgers, and other cheap Western food cost about $10-15 USD per meal.
+If you can, stick with local cuisine, especially at the markets.
 My favorite spot there is Grabia Di Dios.
-For meals at the resorts or fancier restaurants, expect to pay $30 or more for a meal with a drink.
+For meals at the resorts or fancier restaurants, expect to pay $30 USD or more for an entree with a drink.

-- Transportation: A taxi from one end of Willemstad to the other will cost around $10 USD.
-Taxis from Willemstaad to Mambo beach are around $30.
-Taxis to other points on the island can cost as much as $50.
-Buses are reliable, costing just over a dollar for a single fare to most parts of the island (buses outside the Willemstaad area run very infrequently).
-If you can rent a car, you can expect to pay around $30 USD per day.
+- Transportation – A taxi from one end of Willemstad to the other will cost around $10 USD.
+Taxis from Willemstaad to Mambo beach are about $30 USD.
+If you’re going to other points on the island, expect about $50 USD.
+Buses are reliable, just about $1 USD for a single fare to most parts of the island (take note though – buses outside the Willemstaad area run very infrequently).
+If you can rent a car, you can expect to pay $30 USD per day.

-- Activities: Like most Caribbean islands, Curacao is popular with divers, snorkelers and fishermen.
+- Activities – Like most Caribbean islands, Curacao is popular with divers, snorkelers, and fishermen.
 These kinds of organized activities cost around $125 USD.
-A tour of Christoffel Park is $9 USD and the aquarium is $21 USD.
+The Christoffel Park entrance fee is $12 USD and the Sea Aquarium is $21 USD.

 Money Saving Tips